Beginning Steps

 System.out.println(your text here)

 This is similar to System.out.print() except that after the text is printed, the pointer goes down a line.
-It's like writing a sentence then going down a line.
+It's like writing a sentence, then going down a line.

-Challenge— Write your First Code
+Objective— Write your First Code

 All you'll need to do is: